Anatomy-Aware Text-Visual Fusion with Dual-Perspective Prompts for Fine-Grained Lumbar Spine Segmentation: Experiment configurations

-\textbf{\textit{Implementation details.}} We implement ATM-Net and the corresponding experiments with several public libraries, including PyTorch (v2.1.0) \footnote{PyTorch: https://pytorch.org/} and MONAI (v1.3.0). \footnote{MONAI: https://monai.io/} All methods were trained on a device with the Hygon C86-7360 processor with 24 cores, and four NVIDIA GeForce RTX 3090 GPUs, each with 24GB of memory.
-We used the AdamW optimizer with a batch size of eight and an initial learning rate of 1e-4, which was gradually decreased to 1e-6 using a cosine annealing strategy to facilitate model convergence.
-The code will be made publicly available on acceptance.
+We implement ATM-Net and corresponding comparing experiments with several open-source libraries, including but not limited to PyTorch (version 2.1.0)\footnote{PyTorch: https://pytorch.org/} and MONAI (version 1.3.0)\footnote{MONAI: https://monai.io/}.
+PyTorch Lightning (version 2.1.2)\footnote{PyTorch Lightning: https://lightning.ai/docs/pytorch/stable} was employed as the final training and inference framework to streamline the development process.
+All methods were trained on a device with Hygon C86 7360 24-core processor, and four NVIDIA GeForce RTX 3090 GPUs, each with 24GB of memory.

+For model training, we combined Dice loss and Focal loss as our loss function to balance the classification between foreground and background.
+We used the AdamW optimizer with a batch size of 8 and an initial learning rate of 1e-4, which was gradually decreased to 1e-6 using a cosine annealing strategy to facilitate model convergence.